Updated May 18, 2023

-- Autoscaling to scale up or down according to the real-time requirements.
+- Autoscaling to scale up or down according to real-time requirements.

-- Simple storage service (S3) just like a file system to store files, folders, documents, images, songs, etc.
+- A simple storage service (S3) is just like a file system to store files, folders, documents, images, songs, etc.

-AWS offers a wide range of database services, From relational databases to NoSQL database.
-We can also easily migrate our data to AWS by using a Database migration service.
+AWS offers various database services, From relational databases to NoSQL databases.
+We can also easily migrate our data to AWS using a Database migration service.

 - Relational database service (RDBS) supports commonly used databases like MySQL, Oracle database, MS SQL Server, PostgreSQL SQL, and Amazon Aurora.

 - Redshift is a close relative to PGSQL.